hso-nn/crm-sdk/WebAPI.md

 ```

 ## 2.14) getEntitySetName
-The getEntitySetName has one parameter:
+The getEntitySetName has one argument:
 * logicalName

 ```javascript